pvakaris/currency_converter/README.md

  - FKE
 ___

-Developed by _Vakaris Paulavicius_ for the company _Bankera_ as a recruitment task.
+Developed by _Vakaris Paulavicius_ for _Bankera_ as a recruitment task.

 Version 1.0